Dementia caregiving: Communication

-To communicate with dementia patients who have lost their ability to communicate in traditional ways, nontraditional forms of communication are used.
-Paying attention to eye movements, facial expressions, and body movements can help caregivers understand them a little better.
+For people with dementia who have lost their speech, nonverbal communication can be used.
+Paying attention to eye movements, facial expressions, and body movements can help caregivers understand them better.
 As each person is affected by dementia differently, a unique form of communication may need to be established.
-Even though they may be nonverbal, that does not always mean they no longer wish to participate in the world around them.
+Being nonverbal does not mean a person no longer wishes to participate in the world around them.